 Multilevel degenerative disc disease, as classified by ICD-10, refers to the condition where osseous structures exhibit degenerative changes across multiple levels of the lumbar spine, commonly affecting discs such as L3-L4, highlighting the widespread nature of lumbar disc degeneration in lumbar degenerative disc disease.

-With keeping these factors in mind, leading a spine-friendly lifestyle can decrease spinal degeneration and keep the spine as healthy, strong, and flexible for as long as possible.
+While keeping these factors in mind, leading a spine-friendly lifestyle can decrease spinal degeneration and keep the spine as healthy, strong, and flexible for as long as possible.

-For those already diagnosed with multilevel degenerative disc disease, there are a number of treatment options available, and here at the Scoliosis Reduction Center, I specialize in nonsurgical treatment for a variety of spinal conditions, multilevel degenerative disc disease included.
+For those already diagnosed with multilevel degenerative disc disease, there are a number of treatment options available, and here at the Scoliosis Reduction Center®, I specialize in nonsurgical treatment for a variety of spinal conditions, multilevel degenerative disc disease included.

-the symptoms of multilevel 400Once the underlying cause of the disc degeneration is determined, a customized treatment plan can be crafted.
+Once the underlying cause of the disc degeneration is determined, a customized treatment plan can be crafted.

 While disc damage can’t be fully reversed, a certain degree of disc function can be restored, but just as the process of disc degeneration takes place slowly over years, the process of restoration is also lengthy.